 Crean Folk Camp grew from a love of communal learning and a desire to reinvigorate Cornish folk music.
 In 2018 we launched Cornwall’s first yearly folk music summer school.
-With our second gathering in summer 2019 we hope to build on this success.
+Due to social distancing guidelines 2020 and 2021 are fallow years, with plans to return in summer 2022 for our third gathering.

 We aim to delve into the essentials of music making, the question of how we express ourselves through sound.
 Making music can too often become plagued by self doubt, soulless practice regimes and a lack of self-awareness.
 By stripping back to the basics of listening, interacting and creating we hope to encourage musicians to better find their own sound and how to communicate that with others.